-Will InLinks have sensors?
+Do InLinks have sensors?

 We are looking into whether InLinks could feature environmental sensors able to capture data, such as air and noise pollution, outdoor temperature, and traffic conditions.
 The data collected by these sensors could be used to introduce an exciting new range of ‘smart’ services to local councils and communities based on the Internet of Things.

-Will InLinks be accessible to sight-impaired people?
+Are InLinks accessible to sight-impaired people?

 InLinks are designed for universal accessibility, including for people with sight impairment.
 InLink’s tablet also features BT apps, including the Next Generation Text Relay app, to enable deaf and hard of hearing users to communicate.

 A portion of BT’s existing payphones will be replaced with state-of-the-art InLinks in major cities across the UK.
 Whilst InLinks will replace a proportion of existing phone boxes, the majority of the red phone boxes will remain to preserve this iconically British part of the streetscape that is an important part of BT’s heritage.

 How can I find out where InLinks are located?

 Connect to the InLinkUK by BT network with your phone, tablet, laptop, or smart watch.
 Just no self-driving cars—yet!
 View how to connect step-by-step, or follow the steps below:

 Go to your device’s Wi-Fi settings and select the ‘InLinkUK by BT’ network.
 Our registration page will launch automatically, prompting you to “Connect”.
 Register with your email and you’ll be connected!